dantaeyoung/GrasshopperArsenal/TeachableMachine/README.md

 1. Create and train a [Teachable Machine](https://teachablemachine.withgoogle.com/) model.
 Upload it to Google's servers.
 You should end up with a URL that looks like `https://teachablemachine.withgoogle.com/models/3z88PdTy/`.

-2. Run `WebsocketEchoServer.exe`.
+2. Run `WebsocketEchoServer.exe` (the binary you downloaded).
 This program creates a websocket server at `ws://127.0.0.1:8080`.

 3. Use https://teachable-machine-socket.glitch.me/ to load the trained Teachable Machine model, using the model URL that you received in step 1.
 (Make sure that you're using HTTPS, not HTTP!)